By Steve Franco. This article discusses Cal/OSHA warehouse safety violations so that workers can stay informed.

 - Recordkeeping Violations: Safewayâs failure to maintain accurate injury and illness records delayed Cal/OSHAâs ability to monitor workplace conditions effectively.

 These findings highlight significant shortcomings in employer responsibility and the ongoing risks that warehouse workers face daily.
+Cases like this point to the prevalence of Cal/OSHA warehouse safety violations across the sector.

 Why This Matters for Workers